-Call for papers: The Tokyo Conference on Economics of Institutions and Organizations Summer 2019
+Call for papers: The Tokyo Conference on Economics of Institutions and Organizations Spring 2020

-We hold the Tokyo Conference on Economics of Institutions and Organizations Summer 2019 at Institute of Social Science, The University of Tokyo on Wednesday, August 21 to Thursday, August 22, 2019.
+We hold the Tokyo Conference on Economics of Institutions and Organizations Spring 202 at Institute of Social Science, The University of Tokyo on Wednesday, March 11 to Thursday, March 11, 2020.

 - We solicit submissions of works on the applied economics of institutions and organizations in a broad sense.
 Works on the authentic institutional and organizational economics ramifying from the contract theory are surely welcome.
 We equally seek works on applied economics with paying attention to impacts of institutional and organizational factors.
 Research based on either theoretical, empirical, historical, or experimental method would be considered.

 - The conference begins on the morning of Wednesday, March 11 and closes in the early evening of Thursday, March 12.

 - We suppose presenters to arrive by the opening and leave after the closing of the conference.

 - Presenters cannot request a specific time slot for their presentations.
 We assume that anytime works for every submitter.